EQuimper/equimper.com/posts/build-a-rest-api-with-adonisjs-and-tdd-part-3/build-a-rest-api-with-adonisjs-and-tdd-part-3.md

 })
 ```

-First we will test a current user who own the challenge can delete it.
+First, we will test a current user who owns the challenge can delete it.
 It's almost a copy and paste of the update method.
 Same for the version where the user cannot delete a challenge if not own.

 For the routes now you should add